 These ideas eventually lead me into the realm of art therapy, including other therapeutic forms of art.
 I delve into healing vibes to improve awareness of the preciousness of life.
 I try to awake consciousness.

 My works of art are as diverse as nature itself.
-Sometimes my paintings represent vibrant energy expressing life in different colours whilst other pictures can be more serene, embodying a saintly patience & embracing solitude.
+Sometimes my paintings represent vibrant energy expressing life in different colors whilst other pictures can be more serene, embodying a saintly patience & embracing solitude.

 I have a special joy in drawing people.
 When I draw people, I see them as pure source not having completed their mission.
-In their natural fragility I find God with all diverse colours.
+In their natural fragility I find God with all diverse colors.
 Painting is a very silent & humble form of art.
 It is a medium for cultivating the angles of vision, sensation & thinking, stopping & experiencing silence, meditation – especially gratitude.
 But the most important thing to me is communication.
 After every work I paint, I have a conversation with my clients.

 We take a moment in time to stop & converse.
 Experience.
 The essence of life itself.